oltodosel/interSubs/README.md

 * 2.6
 	* Fixed inability to start after update to pyqt5 5.11.3 or sth in that area.
 Didn't look for version that causes it specifically.
 * 2.7
 	* Fixed residual flickering of previous lines during subtitles change.
+Began to happen at qt5.12 or so.